THE SILVER GULL PLAY AWARD 2023 WILL OPEN FOR SUBMISSIONS IN JUNE 2023

-We’re thrilled to announce that the winner of The Silver Gull Play Award 2021 is The Other End of The Afternoon by Bokkie Robertson.
+We’re thrilled to announce that the winner of The Silver Gull Play Award for 2022 is XAVIER COY for his play FIGHTING.

-The winning playwright receives $5000 and the other shortlisted writers $500 each, thanks to the generous sponsorship of @thebuzzfromsydney.
+Xavier receives a prize of $5000 and the other shortlisted writers receive $500 each, thanks to the generous sponsorship of Joy Minter, who has supported The Silver Gull Play Award since its inception in 2015.

 ABOUT THE WINNING PLAY